jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ![]({{ site.baseurl }}/images/crimePoints.png)
 *Red points are district centroids.
-Blue points are locations where a crime occured.*
+Light blue points are locations where a crime occured.*

 ![]({{ site.baseurl }}/images/crimesByDistrict.png)
-*A map of Boston divided by district.
-Points correspong to crimes.
+*A satellite image of Boston whith crime points stratified by neighborhood.
 The points are spread thoughout almost all of the city.*